-The Food and Drug Administration announced this week that meat and dairy products from cloned animals are safe to eat, but the Department of Agriculture is calling for a "voluntary moratorium" for time to build public acceptance among US and foreign consumers.
-Meantime, it's possible that Americans are already eating meat, not from cloned animals themselves but from their progeny.
+Early this year, the Food and Drug Administration announced that meat and dairy products from cloned animals were safe to eat.
+The Department of Agriculture immediately called for a "voluntary moratorium," asking farmers to keep cloned animals off the market indefinitely, to buy time to build acceptance among US and foreign consumers.
+Americans are already eating meat, not from cloned animals themselves but from their progeny.
+This discussion was recorded in January, but our guests tell us nothing has changed.
 If nobody can tell the difference, what's the problem?
-Critics say it's expensive, inefficient and cruel to animals.
-Should such food be labeled?
-We hear from critics and advocates, and from a high-profile chef who conducted a double-blind test comparing porterhouse steaks from the progeny of a cloned bull and a conventional one.
+Is it cruel to animals?
+Should it be labeled?

 Meat and Milk from Cloned Animals in America's Food Supply?

 Mark Peel - Executive Chef and Owner, Campanile Restaurant, Marion Nestle - New York University - @marionnestle, David Faber - President, Trans Ova, Jaydee Hanson - Policy Analyst, Center for Food Safety